zainibeats/suprsafe/README.md

 - **Secure File Deletion**: Original files are securely deleted after encryption or decryption to ensure no traces are left.
 - **Minimal Interface**: Command-line based encryption and decryption, making it lightweight and straightforward.
 - **Password Protection:** SuprSafe safeguards your encryption keys with a user-defined password, ensuring an additional layer of security.
+- **Key Generator Tool**: A separate utility (`main_key.py`) to generate secure 32-character main keys.
+Simply run the tool and press Enter to generate new keys, or 'q' to quit.
+Generated keys are suitable for use with SuprSafe's encryption process.
 - **Optional Executable**: SuprSafe can be run as an executable (`SuprSafe.exe`) for easier access, included in the release on GitHub.

 ## Requirements